-Leslie Jones is hosting the Emmy nominations on July 28, and we couldn’t be more excited.
-Here’s what else you should know about the comedian, starring next as the host of ‘Supermarket Sweep’.
+Leslie Jones is hosting the 2021 MTV Movie & TV Awards on May 16, and we couldn’t be more excited.
+Here are five things you should know about the comedian.

 “[Jamie] told me, ‘the reason you were so bad is because you didn’t have anything to talk about.
 You don’t have a boyfriend.
 You’re fresh out of college.
 You ain’t doing nothing.
 You don’t have anything to talk about.
 Go live life for a little while and then start writing,'” Leslie told Pollstar in 2010.
 “I took that time to figure it out.
 I think after my first boyfriend, breakup and craziness – that’s when I started doing comedy again.”

 Leslie Jones Initially Wanted To Become A Lawyer

 Leslie was admitted to Chapman University, in Southern California, on a basketball scholarship.
 She considered playing basketball professionally overseas.
 When she transferred to Colorado State University, she initially intended to become a lawyer, but changed her major multiple times.
 She She eventually graduated with a degree in communications.
 Comedy was clearly her calling, though.

 Leslie played Patty Tolan in the 2016 reboot of the franchise alongside Melissa McCarthy, Kristin Wiig, Kate McKinnon, and Chris Hemsworth.
 Patty was an MTA worker who sees a ghost in a subway tunnel and contacts the team for help.
 She becomes the fourth Ghostbuster, using her expert knowledge of NYC to aid the scientists.
 Oh, and she provides the pretty killer update of the Ecto-1 — her uncle’s repurposed hearse.